financefeast/doc_md/content/get-started-with-financefeast/testing-with-postman.md

 Want to get stock data with Financefeast, but you aren’t fully sure how the Financefeast API works yet?
 Here’s a step by step tutorial on testing the Financefeast API by manually using the Postman interface.

 ## This tutorial explains how to:
+* Install Postman
-* Get the Financefeast postman collection
+* Get our Financefeast postman collection
 * Find your API client credentials
 * Configure the Postman collection
 * Authenticate to the Financefeast API
 * Get stock data through API

+### Install Postman
+If you don't already have Postman installed, [Get it here](https://app.getpostman.com/app/download/win64).
+We recommend the stand alone version of Postman, rather than the Chrome browser plugin due to its age.

-### Get the Postman Collection
+### Get our Postman Collection
 [Available on Github](https://github.com/financefeast/postman_collections)

 ```commandline